pavitranew/session-7-rest-ang/README.md

 #### Update a Pirate

-PUT HTTP actions in a REST API correlate to an Update method.
+`put` HTTP actions in a REST API correlate to an Update method.

 The route for Update also uses an :id parameter.